-When preparing for a contest, a plan should be made, according to the purpose of the contest.
-Purposes can vary, e.g. making money by selling tickets, obtaining broadcasting rights, or perhaps increasing the bets in a gambling event.
-According to literature, a contest designer is often someone whose earnings depend on the size of the audience that comes to the event.
+During preparations for a contest, a plan should be made that is suitable for the purpose of the contest.
+Purposes can vary: for example, making money by selling tickets, obtaining broadcasting rights, or perhaps increasing the bets in a gambling event.
+According to the literature, a contest designer is often someone whose earnings depend on the size of the audience that comes to the event.
 A bigger audience will positively influence entrance fees and sponsorships.
-Therefore, the designer must relate to the level of the prize, the contest success function (CSF, the individual's probability of winning the prize as a function of his effort) and the structure of the contest.
+Therefore, the designer must relate to the size of the prize, the contest success function (CSF, the individual’s probability of winning the prize as a function of effort), and the structure of the contest.
 Most often it seems that the rewards for the contest designer will be directly related to the effort invested by contestants.

-Brown (2011) showed that large differences in skill may reduce efforts, and an outstanding performer in a contest will decrease the level of performance, implying that Tiger Woods had earned millions more than he normally would have between 1999-2006, due to his opponents' weaker performance whenever he participated in an event.
+Brown (2011) showed that large differences in skill may reduce efforts and that an outstanding performer in a contest will decrease the level of performance, implying that Tiger Woods earned millions more than he normally would have between 1999 and 2006 because of his opponents’ weaker performance whenever he participated in an event.
 Lim (2010) showed that in some cases a contest designer should consider the number of winners in an event.
-Dealing with the question of how many winners and losers there should be in a contest, he showed that if competitors make social comparisons, more winners than losers can lead to a higher level of effort, giving as examples marketing executives who often use contests to motivate their sales forces, service workers and franchisees.
+Dealing with the question of how many winners and losers there should be in a contest, he showed that if competitors make social comparisons, more winners than losers can lead to a higher level of effort.
+Lim gave as an example marketing executives who often use contests to motivate their sales forces, service workers, and franchisees.

-Szymanski (2003) shows how each contestant chooses an optimal effort for himself and all contestants invest some positive effort, the author demonstrates how an unequal contest can harm the overall effort and proposes to try and level the playing field.
-If it is not possible to identify the various competitors, then perhaps considering an optimal prize and charging an entry fee might ensure a high level of contesters.
-Thus, it seems common to note that sometimes, entries into races with large cash prizes, are by prior arrangement and aimed at a select group of athletes.
-Using data from a prestigious tennis tournament, Sunde (2007), had also showed that greater heterogeneity among contestants affects incentives to exert effort, emphasizing the importance of finding strategies to identify and allow evaluation whether the intended incentives actually affect individual behavior
+Szymanski (2003) showed how each contestant chooses an optimal effort for themselves and that all contestants invest some positive effort.
+Szymanski demonstrated how an unequal contest could harm the overall effort and recommended that a contest designer try and level the playing field.
+If it is not possible to identify the various competitors, then perhaps considering an optimal prize and charging an entry fee might ensure a high level of contestants.
+It seems that sometimes entries into races with large cash prizes are by prior arrangement and aimed at a select group of athletes.
+Using data from a prestigious tennis tournament, Sunde (2007) showed that greater heterogeneity among contestants affects their incentive to exert effort.
+Sunde emphasized the importance of finding strategies to identify and allow evaluation of whether the intended incentives actually affect individual behavior.